CristianMascia/AISE_Ch8_app/README.md

   az aks create --resource-group <resource group> --name <cluster name> --node-count 1  --generate-ssh-keys
 ```

+> 📝 To address resource constraints and ensure optimal deployment performance, consider configuring your cluster as an autoscaled cluster with an autoscaled node pool.
+This dynamic approach allows for automatic adjustment of node count based on fluctuating workload demands.
+The following command can be used to implement this configuration: ```az aks update --resource-group <rources group> --name <cluster name> --enable-cluster-autoscaler --min-count 1 --max-count 3```

 ### Connect kubectl to the cluster

 To interact with the cluster, Kubernetes provides a command-line tool for communicating with a Kubernetes cluster’s control plane using the Kubernetes API.
 This tool is named ```kubectl```.